 AMP stands for Accelerated Mobile Pages.
-Google already includes your websites’ compatibility and page loading times on mobile devices to assess your rank.
-With the number of mobile searches going up every year, in 2019 making AMP is going to be more important than ever.
+Google already includes your website’s compatibility and page loading times on mobile devices to assess your rank.
+With the number of mobile searches going up every year, in 2019, AMP will be more important than ever.
 Learn more about Google’s AMP pages here.

 5 – Content is Still King

 The content of your pages is the only way Google can assess how relevant that page is to a specific search.
 Google’s algorithms have become more sophisticated than ever.
-They can assess continuity and syntax as well as textual relevance better than ever.
-The days of keyword stuffed, badly written content and are long gone.
+They can better assess continuity, syntax, and textual relevance.
+The days of keyword-stuffed, badly written content are long gone.

 6 – Voice Search